Dalehead BunkhouseHope Valley, Derbyshire

 - BBQ available

 A living room with three large sofas, a kitchen, dining room with two large tables including seating for 20 people and two sofas.
-One communal shower room (2x showers and 2x toilets) and a drying room.
+One communal shower room (2x showers and 2x toilets) and a storage/boot room.

 Three bedrooms 1x dormitory sleeping eight (bunkbeds), 1x dormitory sleeping six (bunkbeds) and 1x dormitory slepeping six (single beds), please note that the dormitory with six single beds has very low beams and therefore has a dimly lit emergency light that is always turned on.